jacct/barani-patriot-game/README.md

 To begin the game, run Runner.java.

-Developed by Jack Tunstall and Michael Hankin.
+Developed by Jack Tunstall and Michael Hankin

-Many thanks to Sam Barani for his contributions to the original engine
+Thanks to Sam Barani for his contributions to the original engine